morteza/seq2conn/README.md

 # Time-series to Connectivity

-`seq2conn` is a variationalauto-encoder to extract connectivity embedding from a list of time-series.
+`seq2conn` learns an embedding graph structure from time-series data optimized to preserve the temporal structure of the data.

 ## Setup